github-linguist/linguist/README.md

 *.rb linguist-language=Java
 ```

 Note that, when using Linguist locally, `.gitattributes` must be committed again each time it is modified for Linguist to take it into account.
-Also note that Linguist requires that you match files and not directories in `.gitattributes`.
-You might need to use wildcards to match files deeper than top-level ones.
+Also note that you might need to use wildcards to match files deeper than top-level ones.

 ```
 $ cat .gitattributes